 Additionally, a comparison of extracted priming factors across the three datasets reveals both scenario-specific patterns and stable recurring dimensions, such as \textit{Affect}, \textit{Confidence}, and \textit{Disappointment}.
 This convergence suggests that certain cognitive–affective factors are broadly universal across conversational contexts.
 More broadly, it implies that scaling the size and diversity of datasets may support the development of a generalized inventory of priming vectors, potentially applicable to everyday dialogue and informative for cognitive modeling.

-\subsubsection{User Study \& LLM-as-Judge Evaluation}
+\subsection{User Study \& LLM-as-Judge Evaluation}

-Beyond standard metrics, we conduct two subjective evaluations to capture human alignment and holistic preferences.
-In the user study, 12 participants (divided into three groups) repeatedly evaluated the same 400-question test set, selecting the candidate most similar to the reference from InternVL2, VideoLLaMA3, GPT-4o, and our model; outputs were randomized to mitigate order effects, and per-model selection rates appear in Table~\ref{tab:userstudy1}.
-For LLM-based judging, GPT-4.1 and Gemini2.5-Pro\footnote{\href{https://storage.googleapis.com/model-cards/documents/gemini-2.5-pro.pdf}{Model card: Gemini-2.5-Pro}} ranked predictions from five baselines and our model; we exclude GPT-4o and Gemini to avoid RLHF-induced family bias, and report top-1 rates in Table~\ref{tab:LLM-study}.
-The user study shows that SayNext-Chat achieves the highest best-selection rate (34.25\%), ahead of GPT-4o (26.92\%), while VideollaMA3 attains the lowest share despite a similar parameter scale.
-In the LLM evaluation, SayNext-Chat ranks first under both evaluators.
-These results indicate that SayNext-Chat outperforms strong baselines.
-Moreover, preference distributions are consistent across user-study groups and across LLM evaluators, suggesting robust inter-evaluator agreement.
+Beyond standard metrics, we conduct two subjective evaluations.
+In the user study, 12 participants (3 groups) evaluated the same 400-question test set, selecting the candidate most similar to the reference from four models; outputs were randomized to mitigate order effects (Table~\ref{tab:userstudy1}).
+For LLM-as-Judge, GPT-4.1 and Gemini2.5-Pro\footnote{\href{https://storage.googleapis.com/model-cards/documents/gemini-2.5-pro.pdf}{Model card: Gemini-2.5-Pro}} ranked anticipations from five baselines and our model, excluding GPT-4o and Gemini to avoid RLHF-induced family bias (Table~\ref{tab:LLM-study}).
+SayNext-Chat achieves the highest user-study selection rate (34.25\%) and ranks first under both LLM evaluators, with consistent preference distributions across groups and evaluators, suggesting high inter-evaluator agreement.